 With 96Boards providing developers with access to the latest Arm hardware in a standard form factor, Grey next talked about enabling native development on Arm with the Arm Fixed Virtual Platforms (FVP), Linaro’s Developer Cloud and, now, a new Arm developer platform from Socionext and Gigabyte.
 The latter was announced by Socionext a few days before Linaro Connect and the Socinext CEO will be at Linaro Connect on Tuesday 26 September to demonstrate the product.

 A series of demonstrations showing the microPlatforms developed by the Linaro Technologies group followed.
-These included fully open source Zephyr on Cortex-M and Linux on Cortex-A with the code and documentation available to all.
+These included fully open source Zephyr on Cortex-M and Linux on Cortex-A.

 This demonstration marked the beginning on a new chapter for Linaro as Grey explained why Linaro was creating a spin off company Open Source Foundries to take some of this work forward and create products based around it.